 We must therefore be:

-To express our creativity, the author recommends us to practice Japa, a technique developed by the ancient Vedas.
+To express our creativity, Wayne Dyer recommends us to practice Japa, a technique developed by the ancient Vedas.
 This method of meditation consists in repeating the names of God while specifying what we want.
 This generates the creative energy needed to manifest our desires.

-- Kindness towards others: when we’re kind with others, they return the favor; indeed, it is necessary to give to receive.
+- Kindness towards others: when we’re kind to others, they return the favor; indeed, it is necessary to give to receive.

 - Kindness towards life in general: that is to say, with our environment, life on earth, animals, forests, beaches, deserts, etc.

 The more we extend love, the closer we get to our goal of becoming love.
-In addition, the author suggests thinking of love in two ways:
+In addition, Wayne Dyer suggests thinking of love in two ways:

 - Love is cooperation rather than competition.